gu-fan/riv.vim/README.rst

 * How to use?

-  + For writing reStructuredText documents in an easy way.
+  + For writing reStructuredText documents in a neat way.

     When editing an reStructuredText document (``*.rst`` ), these settings will be automatically on.